eironross/rms-web-app/docs/logs.md

     - note: to sync the task use await individually, if you use the asyncio.gather task will run in concurrent

 ### issue
-- issue on the asynccontextmanager - returns the object "In the route itself <contextlib._AsyncGeneratorContextManager object at 0x7f972b710190>" whil;e using Depends, based on docs Fastapi should be able to handle the generator and context manager
+- issue on the asynccontextmanager - returns the object "In the route itself <contextlib._AsyncGeneratorContextManager object at 0x7f972b710190>" while using Depends, based on docs Fastapi should be able to handle the generator and context manager
 - meaning ```python async with get_db() as db: ``` is implemented
-    - try: craeeting the session the crud itself instead from the FastApi Depends
+    - try: creating the session the crud itself instead from the FastApi Depends
 - greetlet spawn

-## 11/14/2025
+## 11/10/2025

 ### user_service
+- created init-db for the services
+- added /health endpoint to check connection to db
+- modify the session files
+- added Dockerfile
-- added the update route and logic
+- added the user_service on the docker-compose.yml
-- updated the BaseModel, trying inheritance in the pydantics.
-Used UserBase for common detials
+    -   Added the enviroment variables in the compose file

-### issue
-- n/a

-### resolves
-- fixed the async session on the db
-- resolved issue on the greenlet spawn using ***relationship(back_populates="profile", lazy="selectin")*** the lazy arg then selectin. not sure why the "joined" is causing an error.
-For used the "selectin"